 September 12, 2013 by Katia

-This was the summer that I got to spend at home enjoying the last days of my maternity leave and being fully available to my children.
-I will always remember this summer.
-1 Year Old won’t, but I’m curious to see what leaves its mark on 4 Year Old, if anything does.
-I’m constantly surprised, sometimes blown away by the unexpectedness of the stuff he remembers.
-I don’t know why listening to your child recreate an event in his memory, whether one you’ve participated in or not, is one of the most fascinating and gratifying parenty moments, but it is.
+I will always remember this summer, I got to spend at home enjoying the last days of my maternity leave and being fully available to my children.
+1 Year Old won’t, but I’m curious to see what leaves its mark on 4 Year Old.
+I’m constantly surprised, sometimes blown away by the unexpected and random quality of his memories.
+I don’t know why listening to your child recreate an event in his mind, whether one you’ve participated in or not, is one of the most fascinating and gratifying parenty moments, but it is.

 On Monday I wrote a post about the F-ing Fours, which scared a lot of parents.
 This is the Flip side of the same coin.
 I hope you Find consolation in this.
 The Fabulous Fours.

 This post was a Finish The Sentence Friday post on the topic: The best memory I will have of this summer…

 Make sure to visit our wonderful hosts.
 When I grow up, I want to be them.